zyousafalb/stratex_frontend_case/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Questions:
+-	How long did you spend on this assignment?
+What would you have done different if you had more time?
+-	What are focus areas if your code would have to be part of an actual application?

+Answers:
+1- I spend 2hours in it, in case I have some more time I will improve
+    1.1 modal-pop design
+    1.2 http call error handler
+2- http serveice and user module are the main area.